 Phrase Searching.
 Both strict and loose phrase searching needs to be supported.

-Loose and exact phrase modes are available only for fields identified as needing it in the CIP Mode selection (loose/exact) if specified in the XQueryX is ignored for other fields.
+Loose and exact phrase modes are available only for fields identified as needing it in the Scopus 13.3 Index Profile.
+Mode selection (loose/exact) if specified in the XQueryX is ignored for other fields.

 Loose phrases ignore punctuation, consider stemmed words and term equivalents when applied, and support wildcards.
 Exact phrases require exact matches including punctuation, and neither stemmed, term equivalents nor wildcards are available.
 All phrase searches are case-insensitive and ignore accents/diacritics.